Buckingham Palace, Trafalgar Square and the National Gallery

 Covent Garden

-The Covent Garden has long been associated with entertainment and shopping.
+Covent Garden has long been associated with entertainment and shopping.
 Street entertainment at Covent Garden was noted in Samuel Pepys‘s diary in May 1662, when he recorded the first mention of a Punch and Judy show in Britain.
-Impromptu performances of song and swimming were given by local celebrity William Cussans in the eighteenth century.
+In the eighteenth century, a local celebrity William Cussans gave impromptu performances here.

 What are your experiences of these places?
 Would you like to share them.
 Drop me a line please.